Anduti724/alx-low_level_programming/README.md

-this is read me file
+this is read me file 0x02.
+C - Functions, nested loops